Certificate of Management

 - Self-paced, open enrollment curriculum takes six to ten months to complete.

 - Delivered online so students can study when and where it is convenient for them.

 - A highly interactive format with video cases and many learning tools make it an exciting and effective way to learn.

 - No prior business degree or admissions tests required (business/management experience is a prerequisite).

 Experienced managers who need a broader understanding of the functions of business but cannot commit the time required to earn an MBA will benefit from the UT Dallas Certificate of Management program.
-For more information, please contact Veronica Blanco or call (972) 883-5916.Application Pay Online
+For more information, please contact Veronica Blanco or call (972) 883-5916.Apply Now Pay Online

 - Connect with the Director

 Please me for more information or any questions you may have.

 The online Certificate of Management program allows students to study at their own pace whenever/wherever it is convenient for them.
 The program includes many study aides and a highly interactive online learning environment.
 Students may begin the program at any time, and completion usually takes six to 10 months.
 There are 16 learning modules, each focusing on a traditional MBA subject (see Program Curriculum).
 Additional resources, including a video case for each unit, are available online.
 Students must have basic computer skills and the ability to access the internet through a high-speed connection.
 The program is also mobile device enabled

 The Certificate in Management is designed for business professionals who would benefit from a better understanding of the broad functions of business and management, and by acquiring familiarity with the essential assessment tools learned in an MBA.
 This executive education program does not require the challenging admissions criteria of an MBA program, takes months instead of years to complete and costs much, much less.